PPBWoodBoy/q3-rtx-demo/README.md

 - 3D objects / Models have not been remastered yet
 - Textures dont have animations
 - Some textures might not be remastered or have strange roughness effects
-- RTX might not hook / work if a different, "Quake3e.exe" or "opengl32.dll" is used
+- RTX might not hook / work if a different: Quake3e.exe, opengl32.dll or RTX Remix version is used
 - Playing Q3DM1 or Q3DM6 without "devmap" might have sky issues (playing over normal singleplayer)
 - UI / HUD textures are not remastered yet